Rivera-py/automating-aws-with-python/README.md

 - Set AWS profile with --profile=<profileName>
 - Sets up a hosted zone / A record for Route 53
 - Sets up a CDN

+## 02-notifon

+Notifon is a project to notify Slack users of changes to your AWS account using CloudWatch Events

+### Features

+Notifon currently has the following features: